 Support from Citi Community Development Allows Expanded EEFA work in D.C.
 Area

-NHT and NHT-Enterprise, NHT’s nonprofit housing developer affiliate, are working together on a 2-year initiative to promote energy efficiency and financial stability in multifamily low-income housing located in the Washington, D.C. market.
+NHT and NHT Communities, NHT’s nonprofit housing developer affiliate, are working together on a 2-year initiative to promote energy efficiency and financial stability in multifamily low-income housing located in the Washington, D.C. market.
 This work was made possible with support from of Citi Community Development.

 Utility Investments in Multifamily Housing

 Citi’s support has allowed Energy Efficiency for All (EEFA) to deepen its work in Citi’s D.C. metropolitan area market.
 Team at NHT, and focuses on utility investments in multifamily housing.
 NHT provides research, data and expertise to help affordable housing and energy efficiency stakeholders at the local level secure funding from utilities for energy efficiency investments in multifamily housing.
 NHT has been working with Energy Foundation, Elevate and NRDC on EEFA in 12 states, securing over $300 million of private utility funding for retrofits in affordable housing.
 This new grant ramps up NHT’s EEFA engagement here in Washington, D.C., northern Virginia and Maryland.